ThreePointPlugin/ThreePointMethod/README.md

-*<i>Both Input File and Input DEM have to use a projected coordinate system, such as UTM.</i>
+*<i>Both Input File and Input DEM</i> have to use a projected coordinate system, such as UTM.